 Have to put in a good word for this.
-Yes, I bought this product again.
-I don't know why I stopped using it in the first place -- I have spent a year trying to chase down a more perfect mineral makeup, without much success.
+Yes, I've bought this product more than once.
+I have spent a lot of time trying to chase down a more perfect mineral makeup, without much success.
 (I am sensitive and I had read about the evils of the bismuth stuff.
 But this has never bothered me.)
-Real Sand is the best color match I have ever lucked into in any foundation.
-The coverage is good, and it lasts through the day.
-I actually prefer the soft matte finish of the pressed powder to the slightly sparkly loose version (which can somehow go a little gray on me).
-I put it on with the soft, dense, Sephora Mineral Powder Brush 45, and am very careful not to pick up too much product.
-Yes, I have made a mess with it a time or two!
+Real Sand is one of the better color matches I have ever lucked into in any foundation.
+(Although the Bobbi Brown rep tells me that all the LM foundations are brown-based, which is somehow a problem and gives a muddy look, no matter how light they are.
+Not sure if that's true.)
+The coverage is good, and I actually prefer the soft matte finish of the pressed powder to the slightly sparkly loose version (which can somehow go a little gray on me).
+I do have to apply carefully.

 The first thing I noticed about this product was how finely milled it is.
 The powder feels luxuriously soft, and tends to get all over the compact when I touch a brush to it.
 A puff may work better, but I personally prefer brushes.
 The finish is softly matte, not shiny or glowy like some mmu.
 I use Replenix Physical ss spray under my mu these days, and this powder tends to cake in spots over it, especially when I try to build up coverage.
 A very thin dusting works without caking, but offers no real coverage or blurring of imperfections.
 So it's not the best choice for going on moist-ish skin, as it wants to stick and cake up on those places.
 I bought this in Soft Porcelain, which is too yellow for me ( about NW5-10), so I can't comment too much on shade selection.
 I will say that while Soft Porcelain is too yellow for general wear, I like it's palest yellow hue for my purple under eye circles and for helping correct redness on my chin.
 Not a bad powder at all, just not quite right for me.